Wehda23/ps5-store/README.md

 - Assists in observing user actions on the website and its performance
 - Gathers opinions and suggestions from users

-## Challenges and Solutions

-### Fast Load Time Ensuring
-- We optimized the images and used lazy loading for further smoothness in page loading

-### Handling High Traffic
-- We implemented load balancing and scaled up our server infrastructure

-### Ensuring Data Security
-- Sensitive data was encrypted, and security audits were conducted periodically

 ## Unique Features
 - Put a great search functionality via keywords, categories, and filters